The Vanier Canada Graduate Scholarships (Vanier CGS) program was created to attract and

-Vanier Canada Graduate Scholarships are awarded after a competitive evaluation process.
+Vanier Canada Graduate Scholarships are awarded after a competitive review process.

-Students must be nominated by a recognized Canadian university.
-The scholarship liaison officer at each eligible Canadian university is responsible for co-ordinating the university review of their selected candidates and forwarding nominations for Vanier CGSs to the appropriate federal research granting agenciesthe Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council and the Social Sciences and Humanities Research Councilin accordance with their university's allocation.
+Students must be nominated by an eligible Canadian university.
+The scholarship liaison officer at each eligible Canadian university is responsible for coordinating the university review to determine the selected candidates and forwarding those nominations to the Vanier-Banting Secretariat —the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) or the Social Sciences and Humanities Research Council (SSHRC)—in accordance with their university's allocation.

-Once submitted to the appropriate granting agency, each nomination is evaluated by an agency-specific selection committee.
-Each selection committee recommends the top 55 or 56 candidates (for a combined total among the three granting agencies of up to 167 candidates) to the Vanier-Banting Board based on the nominee's academic and research potential, as well as their leadership skills.
+Once submitted to the Vanier-Banting Secretariat, each nomination is evaluated by an agency-specific selection committee.
+Each selection committee recommends the top 55 or 56 candidates (for a combined total among the three federal granting agencies of up to 167 candidates) to the Vanier-Banting steering committee based on the candidate's academic excellence, research potential and leadership (potential and demonstrated ability).

-Vanier CGS recipients who are citizens or permanent residents of Canada may also be eligible for supplementary funding.
+Vanier Scholars who are citizens or permanent residents of Canada may also be eligible for supplementary funding.
 Please visit the following websites to view available opportunities:

-For more information regarding applying to the Vanier CGS program, please contact: firstname.lastname@example.org.
+For more information regarding the Vanier CGS program, please contact: firstname.lastname@example.org.